Jung Gun-joo: Career

+In 2024, Jung signed with Saram Entertainment after his contract with his previous agency expired..
+He also appeared in the MBC drama Bitter Sweet Hell alongside Kim Hee-sun.
+Later, Jung appeared in the KBS Drama Special – The Road in Between, a short drama, alongside Choi Hee-jin.

 Personal life

 Jung served in the mandatory military service at the age of 21 during his university days.
-And he has a barista license based on his experience working part-time at a coffee shop.
+He also has a barista license based on his experience working part-time at a coffee shop.
 Before becoming an actor, Jung studied mechanical engineering and modeled to earn pocket money.